I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/ns-compstui-_extchkbox.md

 If set, CPSUI overlays its IDI_CPSUI_WARNING icon onto the icon identified by the <b>IconID</b> member.

+`pTitle`

+String identifier, representing the check box title.
+This can be a 32-bit pointer to a NULL-terminated string, or it can be a 16-bit string resource identifier with HIWORD set to zero.

+`pSeparator`

+String identifier, representing a separator character to be displayed between the checked name string and the selected option string This can be a 32-bit pointer to a NULL-terminated string, or it can be a 16-bit string resource identifier with HIWORD set to zero.

+`pCheckedName`

+String identifier, representing the text to be displayed when the check box is checked.
+This can be a 32-bit pointer to a NULL-terminated string, or it can be a 16-bit string resource identifier with HIWORD set to zero.

 `IconID`

 One of the following icon identifiers: